webfm/defect-app/README.md

 Defects API
 ===========

-servers
+Servers
 -------

-### production server ###
+### Production Server ###

-https://secure.omtrak.com - production server, is on at all time, may have older version of the api
+https://secure.omtrak.com - Production Server, is on at all time, may have older version of the API.

-### Staging server ###
+### Staging Server ###

-https://staging.omtrak.com - staging server, is on for short period of time used for testing.  we may need to point the app to the staging server to use newer version of the API from time to time.
+https://secure.omtrak.net - Staging Server, is on for short period of time used for testing.  we may need to point the app to the staging server to use newer version of the API from time to time.